The Games at Boardspace

 Euro Games

 Just what are Euro Games?
 Dunno, but I know 'em when I see 'em.
 These are generally multi-player stratgy games with a limited amount of luck.
 Variety and uncertainty in the game arises out of the chaos of players' decisions.
 Boardspace hosts Container, an economic game with a shipping theme, and Medina, a city-building game, and Yspahan, a "victory points" economic game.
 Raj is an abstract bidding game which uses cards as bidding tokens.
 Mogul tense auction game with some poker-like elements.
 One Day in London is a path finding game.
 Euphoria is a worker placement game.
 Tammany Hall is an area control game based on New York's classic political machine.
 Q.E. is a bidding game, where you win by printing money.
 Viticulture is a worker placement game based on wine making.
 Black Death is a disease simulation (well, sort of), where you win by running a successful pandemic.
+The Manhattan Project is a worker placement game based on making atomic bombs.

 Stacking Games